Identify Your Bees: Types, Locations, and Removal Options.

 Lastly, there is the option of removing the colony.
 The most effective way of handling a honey bee problem is to hire someone to remove the colony.
 Preferably finding someone skilled in live bee removal will achieve success on a number of levels.
 As previously mentioned, live bee removal includes the removal of the honey comb.
 The beekeeper removes the comb filled with honey and larva and inserts it into the frames of a bee hive box, that will be the new colony home.
 He will then scoop up the remaining bees or vacuum them up in a special bee vacuum.
 The bees will then be relocated in the care of a beekeeper.
 Even African bees can be cared for.
 Though some counties and beekeeping associations across the US recommend killing Africanized hives, others like myself do not agree with this policy.
 There are different levels of hybridization of the African/European honey bees.
 Some are just a “moody” version of the regular honey bee, others are more aggressive.
 But try as they may controlling them is a losing battle and the African bee will dominate in the end, at least in the warmer regions, which is their geographical limitations.
 Like any wild animal, they can be tamed via breeding and they are vigorous honey producers that are resistant to diseases.
 Some of us are willing to work with African killer bees and so we hive them and re-home them..
 Bee removal specialists are most often skilled in handy work and can remove and re-install structures after the bee removal is complete.
 If you are handy yourself or have a family member who can handle tools then you can save money by just paying a professional bee remover to do the “cut out” and remove the colony, and the honey comb.
 You can button things up when he is done.

-Below you’ll find information about all sort of bees and wasps.
+Below you’ll find information about all sorts of bees and wasps.

 9+beautiful+ball+of+bees.jpg